benjamin-cates/CalcCLI/README.md

 ## Running the program
 A basic knowledge of shell script is required.
 Open Terminal and `cd` to this folder.
-Run `./build` on Linux and MacOS, or `./build.bat` on Windows.
+Run `./buildCLI` on Linux and MacOS, or `buildCLI.bat` on Windows.
 Having GCC in your path is required.
 Then run `./calc` to actually run the program.
 You can also run `gdb calc` for debugging if you have GNU Debugger installed.

 ## Test